LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 in the pupillary response to long- versus short-gap trials, though the difference appears to be a post-gap delay in the long-gap trials (mirroring the stimulus time course), rather than a vertical shift indicating increased effort.
+Contrary to our hypothesis, there was no apparent effect of spectral degradation on the pupillary response.

 # General discussion

-The goal of these experiments was to see whether the pupillary response would reflect listener effort associated with the need to switch attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
+The main goal of these experiments was to see whether the pupillary response would reflect listener effort associated with the need to switch attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
 The overall finding was that